reematcs/Module2_Project/README.md

 ### 1. Provisioning Server

 In `main.tf`, the `aws_instance` for the provisioning server takes in the machine image `ami` for ubuntu, belongs to the same VPC and has the same security group applied, the same AWS key, and `aws_iam_instance_profile` that we created earlier in the [IAM section](#4-iam-role).
 Connection details are standard.
+Under `user_data`:
-Under `user_data`, we perform an `apt update` and install `awscli` to upload and download to the `S3` bucket, `ansible` to provision the deployment server, `git` to clone the necessary repository, `maven` to package the WAR file, and java and `jenkins` as required.
+* We perform an `apt update`
+* Install `awscli` to upload and download to the `S3` bucket
+* Install `ansible` to provision the deployment server
+* Install `git` to clone the necessary repository
+* Install `maven` to package the WAR file and
+* Install java and `jenkins` as required.

+To overcome interactive prompts that can halt application of the script when starting the instance, the `-y` option is provided.

 ```HCL